 Berkeley Divinity School at Yale

 A seminary of the Episcopal Church, Berkeley Divinity School is the only Episcopal seminary to be fully affiliated with a major research institution such as Yale University.
 Founded in Middletown, Connecticut, by John Williams, later presiding bishop of the Episcopal Church, and chartered by the State of Connecticut in 1854, Berkeley Divinity School takes its name from George Berkeley, bishop of Cloyne, Ireland—philosopher, educator, and a benefactor of Yale College.
 The School moved to New Haven in 1928 under the leadership of Dean William Palmer Ladd and has worked closely with Yale University ever since.
-The School entered into its present form of affiliation, wherein all Berkeley students take Yale degrees, in 1971.
+The School entered into its present form of affiliation, where all Berkeley students take Yale degrees, in 1971.

 All admissions to Berkeley are administered through either YDS or the Institute of Sacred Music.
 Individuals interested in pursuing the program at Berkeley Divinity School should submit a YDS or ISM application for admission, indicating their desire to enroll in Berkeley.
 For further information, please contact the Dean’s Office, Berkeley Divinity School, 409 Prospect Street, New Haven CT 06511, 203.432.9285, or visit http://berkeleydivinity.yale.edu.